isaacafrifa/isaacafrifa/README.md

 <h2 align="center">Well, hello there! 👋🏾 I'm Afrifa. </h2>

-I started out as an Android developer and I'm now a huge fan of **Java Spring Boot** and **React JS**.
-I'm a published researcher and hold an MSc in Software Engineering.
-Currently working as an engineer and consider myself an 'eternal student' in the world of Tech.
+I started my journey as an Android developer but I'm now a huge fan of **Java Spring Boot** and **React JS**.
+I'm a published researcher and currently working as a Software Engineer.
+I am always looking to try new things and consider myself an 'eternal student' in the world of Tech.

-You should also check out my [BitBucket](https://bitbucket.org/mrblo)

-- 🔭 I’m currently working on some Microservices.
 - 👯 I’m looking to collaborate on anything software
 - 💬 Ask me about development
 - 📫 How to reach me: [Contact](https://www.isaacafrifa.com/contact)
 - ⚡ Fun fact: I enjoy working out🏋🏽‍♂️ and watching football⚽️.
+-  My [BitBucket](https://bitbucket.org/mrblo) has been deprecated 🫣

 <h4 align="center">Get in touch</h4>